Fermented Carrots with Ginger

 The jar of carrots can now go into a dark space that is not too cool for a week or so (room temperature works best).
 Place them in or on some kind of container that can catch any leakage.
 Check on them daily and burp the carrots by opening the jar and then closing it.
 If the carrots have started to float toward the top, then press them back down under the liquid.
 You might also need to add more liquid.

-After one week, taste the carrots (perhaps sooner if the weather is warm).
+After 5 days to one week, taste the carrots (perhaps sooner if the weather is warm).
 If you like the flavor, then put them into the fridge where they will continue to ferment at a much slower pace.
 If you think they can go longer, leave them in the cupboard and check them on a regular basis.
 At some point, they will turn to mush, which is likely not what you want.
 Typically, the fermented carrots will taste tangy and still have a bit of a crunch.

 Experiment to see what you prefer!